LCO or LOC: Which Is Best for High Porosity Hair vs Low Porosity Hair?

 However, if you have low-porosity hair and use the cream last, it can fail to penetrate your hair shaft follicles.
 Instead, it will sit on the follicles and lead to product buildup.
 The LCO method works extremely well for low-porosity hair because it increases the chances of moisture penetration.

 If you have higher porosity hair, your cuticles tend to remain open.
-And this means using an Oil can help seal your hair before adding the Cream.
-However, choosing the LCO method (Cream first and then the Oil) could cause over-moisturizing your hair, which is a condition called hydral fatigue.
+This means Oil can help seal your hair before adding the Cream.
+However, choosing the LCO method (Cream first and then the Oil) could cause over-moisturizing your hair, a condition called hydral fatigue.

 Here’s why the LOC method works best for high-porosity hair: